Being a freshwater scientist

 - Land use change, lack of riparian planting and changes to the hydrogeology are causing an increase of heavy metals and sediment in our streams.
 This is starting to shift the macro-invertebrate assemblages, reduce habitat suitability for aquatic life and harm the overall water quality of our urban streams.

-You can read the full report of her research here: Land Use Effect on the Health of Urban Streams in Wanaka, view a summary of the findings or return to the Science and Research page.
+You can read the full report of her research here: Land Use Effect on the Health of Urban Streams in Wanaka or return to the Science and Education page.